-- 1. Leaving school during school hours without permission - 2.
-Unauthorized absences from school (truancy) or from class - 3.
-Repeated unexcused tardiness to school, class and homeroom - 4.
-Unexcused absences from detention assignments - 5.
-Gambling in any form - 6.
-Use of or possession of contraband items such as matches, lighters, non-prescribed hypodermic needles, pipes, roach clips, rolling papers, fireworks, stink bombs, laser pens or pointers - 7.
-The use of beepers or cellular phones during the school day - 8.
-Smoking on school property, in a school bus, or at school functions - 9.
-Exhibitionism, lewd, wanton and lascivious behavior, disorderly conduct and distracting and inappropriate sexual contact between students (M.G.L.
+- 1. Leaving school during school hours without permission. - 2.
+Unauthorized absence(s) from school (truancy) or from class. - 3.
+Repeated unexcused tardiness to school, class and homeroom.

+- 4. Unexcused absence from detention assignments or Saturday Academy. - 5.
+Gambling in any form. - 6.
+Use of or possession of contraband items such as matches, lighters, non-prescribed hypodermic needles, pipes, roach clips, rolling papers, fireworks, stink bombs, laser pens or pointers. - 7.
+Use of or possession of beepers or cellular phones. - 8.
+Smoking on school property, in a school bus, or at school functions. - 9.
+Exhibitionism, lewd, wanton and lascivious behavior, indecent exposure, sexual contact, disorderly conduct including, but not limited to excessive, distracting and/or inappropriate public displays of affection between students.
+(M.G.L.A.
 Ch.272, s.16 & s.53.) - 10.
 The possession, dissemination, or use of obscenity in any form, especially, speech writing or explicit sexual pictures or drawings.
-(M.G.L.
+(M.G.L.A.
 Ch.
 272, s.
 29 & 31.) - 11.
-Intentional acts threatening the health and safety of self and/or others on school property, at school sponsored or related events, and to and from school; if warranted, a determination as to referral to law enforcement may be recommended. - 12.
-Lack of respect for faculty, staff, and visitors, including, but not limited to, insubordination, disobedience, use of insulting and/or profane language or gestures, the willful disregard of express or implied directions from a teacher, administrator, or staff member, including but not limited to, the refusal to follow the directions of mandated tests, assessments, or exams, academic dishonesty/cheating, and/or the refusal to follow a mandated program - 13.
-Theft or vandalism to school property or the property of others in the school setting, whether during or after school hours or at any school activity; Reasonable proof of the offender is necessary.
+Intentional acts threatening the health and safety of self and/or others on school property, at school sponsored or related events, and to and from school.
+If warranted, a determination as to referral to law enforcement may be recommended. - 12.
+Lack of respect for faculty, staff, and visitors, including, but not limited to, insubordination, disobedience, use of insulting and/or profane language or gestures, the willful disregard of express or implied directions from a teacher, administrator, or staff member, including but not limited to, the refusal to follow the directions of mandated tests, assessments, or exams, academic dishonesty/cheating, and/or the refusal to follow a mandated program. - 13.
+Theft or vandalism to school property or the property of others in the school setting, whether during or after school hours or at any school activity.
+Reasonable proof of the offender is necessary.
 Restitution by the offender is required.
 If warranted, a determination as to referral to law enforcement may be recommended.
-(M.G.L.
+(M.G.L.A.
 Ch.
 266, s.
 30, 98,100,127A, etc.) - 14.
 Chronic school offender: The student who repeatedly disturbs or interrupts the educational process, refuses to work, who falsifies signatures on reports, who refuses to return signed papers to teachers or administrators, who refuses to report to appropriate school personnel, who exhibits offensive behavior on an ongoing basis, and/or who repeatedly violates the code of conduct. - 15.
-Organizing or participating in hazing or bullying behavior - 16.
-Violation of Civil rights: students have the right to be free from discrimination based upon race, color, religious creed, national origin, ancestry, sexual orientation, gender identity, disability, or handicap.
+Organizing or participating in hazing or bullying behavior. - 16.
+Violation of Civil Rights: Students have the right to be free from discrimination based upon race, color, religious creed, national origin, ancestry, gender, sexual orientation, disability, or handicap.
 Such discrimination includes, but is not limited to, verbal and physical attacks on students directed at their racial, ethnic, or religious background, or their disability, and at any form of sexual harassment. - 17.
-Violation of federal or Massachusetts law - 18.
-Bullying in any form, including verbal abuse, harassment, taunting, name-calling, threats in any form, extortion, intimidation, slander, defamatory statements, whether verbal or written, pushing, shoving, and tripping; this includes asking anyone to verbally abuse, threaten, or intimidate another student on one's behalf - 19.
-Any school related act, on or off school property, which interferes with or restricts another student's ability to enjoy the educational benefits afforded or offered within, and outside of, the school setting; Such acts include, but are not limited to incidents that interfere with or threaten the well being or order of the school or its staff, students, or the general public.
+Violation of federal or Massachusetts law. - 18.
+Bullying in any form, including verbal abuse, harassment, taunting, name-calling, threats in any form, extortion, intimidation, slander, defamatory statements, whether verbal or written, pushing, shoving, and tripping.
+This includes asking anyone to verbally abuse, threaten, or intimidate another student on one's behalf. - 19.
+Any school related act, on or off school property, which interferes with or restricts another student's ability to enjoy the educational benefits afforded or offered within, and outside of, the School setting.
+Such acts include, but are not limited to incidents that interfere with or threaten the well-being or order of the School or its staff, students, or the general public.